-We note that previous literature limits in this region [25, 43] have been approximated by applying MRA to experimental data from EEP and WEP tests.
-MRA is performed by effectively assuming experimental sensitivity to only one coupling parameter, setting all other parameters to zero.
-While this method has produced the most competitive limits to date; we note that it is an idealistic estimate, and underpinned by the inherent assumption that any cancellation between multiple parameters is unlikely [44, 45].
+We note that previous literature limits in this region [20, 32] have been approximated by applying MRA to experimental data from EEP and WEP tests.
+MRA is per-

+formed by effectively assuming experimental sensitivity to only one coupling parameter, setting all other parameters to zero.
+While this method has produced the most competitive limits to date; we note that it is an idealistic estimate, and underpinned by the inherent assumption that any cancellation between multiple parameters is unlikely [36, 37].
 In deriving our exclusion limits we have considered no case were the coupling to specific SM sectors is temporarily ignored, making them more general.
 Although such results are obviously inherently less sensitive, they are of slightly different and complimentary significance to those produced by MRA.

 Recent developments in CSO and OCXO oscillator technologies are giving rise to a new wave of low phase and frequency noise oscillators, far superior to the devices used in this experiment.
-We have included projected limits in Fig. 3, as well as frequency stability performance in Fig. 1, for a similar hypothetical experiment that searches for variations in CSO-HM and CSO-OCXO frequency differences, using current best-case noise characteristics for such devices from Refs.
-[28, 46, 47].
-A 5 year experimental run time in this scenario will achieve general sensitivity limits via coefficient separation that are comparable with those produced by the approximations of MRA, however we note that as sensitivity scales with $T^{1/4}$ the contribution to the improvement of these limits due to longer run times is inferior to that associated with the use of oscillators with better frequency stability.
-The process for determining these exclusion limits, along with the assumptions made about oscillator performance, are outlined in the appendices.
-Further improvements to sensitivity could be made by operating the quartz oscillator in a cryogenic environment, where these oscillators see a boost in quality factor of several orders of magnitude [28, 48, 49].
-However, due to several practical challenges [50, 51], such a system is yet to be experimentally realized.
+We have included projected limits in Fig. 3, as well as frequency stability performance in Fig. 1, for a similar hypothetical experiment that searches for variations in CSO-HM and CSO-OCXO frequency differences, using current best-case noise characteristics for such devices from Refs.[23, 38, 39].
+A 5 year experimental run time in this scenario will achieve general sensitivity limits via coefficient separation that are comparable with those produced by the approximations of MRA.
+The process for determining these exclusion limits, along with the assumptions made about oscillator performance, are outlined in the supplementary material.
+Further improvements to sensitivity could be made by operating the quartz oscillator in a cryogenic environment, where these oscillators see a boost in quality factor of several orders of magnitude [23, 40, 41].
+However, due to several practical challenges [42, 43], such a system is yet to be experimentally realized.

 In conclusion, we present exclusion limits on scalar dark matter coupling to the standard model over several orders of magnitude in dark matter particle mass, based on frequency comparisons of stable oscillators.
-We exclude parameter space for the coupling constant d_e and combination $d{m_e} - d_g$.
-These results represent an improvable, purpose-built experimental contribution to a largely unexplored region of scalar field DM parameter space.
+We exclude parameter space for the coupling constant d_e and combination $d{m_e} - d_q$.
+These results epresent an improvable, purpose-built experimental contribution to a largely unexplored region of scalar field DM parameter space.
 The results we have presented are via the coefficient separation method.
-Although these results are several orders of magnitude less sensitive than those produced by MRA, the fact that these, and any future such limits are not reliant on the assumptions of MRA is a significant strength of this technique.
+Although these results are several orders of magnitude less sensitive than those produced by MRA. the fact that these, and any future such limits are not reliant on the assumptions of MRA is a significant strength of this technique.
 The limits presented here compliment those produced by MRA, as well as other experimental searches in neighbouring regions.
 Additionally, these results represent the first experimental means to exclude the coupling constant combination $d{m_e} - d_g$ in isolation, as atomic transition searches display no sensitivity to this combination.
 Furthermore, we present projected exclusion limits for future iterations of this experimental technique, and show that it has the potential to be competitive with the best MRA limits, without making the same assumptions.
 We also demonstrate for the first time the power of quartz oscillators as a tool for scalar dark matter detection, and present the derivation of the dependence of the frequencies of such resonators to the fundamental constants.

 This was funded by the ARC Centre for Excellence for Engineered Quantum Systems, CE170100009, and the ARC Centre for Excellence for Dark Matter particle Physics, CE200100008, as well as ARC grant number DP190100071.
-We thank Peter Wolf for contributing useful discussions.